 What do I like about eBackpack?
 All of the above.
 It allows an organized way to distribute, turn in, and assess work.
 It takes workflow out of the email inbox.
 It’s easy enough so that a first grader can use it with a little practice, and it offers some significant assessment flexibility, limited only by the teacher’s imagination.

 Whatever system you choose, decide what you really need it to do.
 Obviously, you need file exchange to move things back and forth.
 After that, consider interface, maintenance, and the devices that you’re using.
-Most important, make sure you know what you’re looking for before you do the deep dive–it’s easy to get lost in the flow.
+Most important, make sure you know what you’re looking for before you do the deep dive--it’s easy to get lost in the flow.
 To learn more about iPads and digital workflow, come join us for the November 13-15 iPad Summit in Boston, MA.
 Early Bird Registration is OPEN.